gurukulams/gurukulam/site/content/books/biology/botony/unit-1/living-world.md

 prophage gene is repressed by two repressor proteins which are synthesized by phage genes.
 This checks the synthesis of new phages within the host cell.
-However, each time the bacterial
+However, each time the bacterial cell divides, the prophage multiplies along with the bacterial chromosome.
+On exposure to UV radiation and chemicals the excision of phage
+DNA may occur and results in lytic cycle.

+{{< box title="Do You Know?" type="objective" >}}
+Streaks on Tulip flowers
+are due to Tulip Breaking
+Virus which belong to
+Potyviridae group.
+Viruses of Baculoviridae group are commercially exploited as insecticides.
+Cytoplasmic Polyhedrosis Granulo viruses and Entomopox viruses were employed as potential insecticides
+{{< /box >}}